tippingpointuk/climatereparations/index.md

   image:
     link: ''
     location: left
-  text: |-
-    #### Countdown to march: {% include counter.html %}
+  text: "#### Countdown to march: {% include counter.html %}\n\n# Climate Reparations

-    # Climate Reparations Bloc

-    Our economic, political and social infrastructures are failing to protect life, and need repairing.
-At the COP26 Coalition’s 6 November 2021 Global Day of Climate Justice London rally, we’ll be standing with organisers from London Renters Union, No More Exclusions, Revoke and others to co-lead a reparations bloc demanding systems change.
-Gathering from 11am at the Bank of England.
+    Bloc\n\n## Gathering from 11am at the Bank of England.\n\nOur economic, political and social infrastructures are failing to protect life, and need repairing.
+At the COP26 Coalition’s 6 November 2021 Global Day of Climate Justice London rally, we’ll be standing with organisers from London Renters Union, No More Exclusions, Revoke and others to co-lead a reparations bloc demanding systems change. "
   buttons:
   - text: Demands
     target: "#demands"